404383864art/404383864art/README.md

 - 👋 Hi, I’m Lionel
 - 👀 I’m interested in talent acquisition, extreme metal, oldschool illbient music, comics... and coffee :)
-- 🌱 I’m currently learning Hungarian language, how to invest in a tinyhouse one day, how to workout properly in an outdoor environment
+- 🌱 I’m currently learning Hungarian language, how to invest in a tinyhouse one day, how to properly workout in whatever outdoor environment
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on talent acquisition
 - 📫 How to reach me: 404383864art@gmail.com

 <!---